 The surgeon must rejoin the remaining end of the descending colon with the remaining end of the rectum.

-First, he will detach a part of the healthy descending colon from the mesentery so that he can stretch it toward the rectum.
-He’ll also free the rectum from its mesentery so it can meet the end of the colon.
+First, they will detach a part of the healthy descending colon from the mesentery so that they can stretch it toward the rectum.
+They’ll also free the rectum from its mesentery so it can meet the end of the colon.

 To reduce the risk of cancer cells spreading, the surgeon will wash the rectum with a special solution.